 The Solano Avenue Study Area is located approximately one mile north of NSD's sphere of influence and outside of the area contemplated by the District's Master Facilities Plan.
 The parcel located immediately south of the Solano Avenue Study Area is in agricultural use as a vineyard.
 The area is developed with commercial uses that have been abandoned.
 The Solano Avenue Study Area is designated by the County as "Agricultural Resource" and is zoned as "Commercial Limited."
-The landowner has submitted an application to the County for a permit to allow the development of a 50-room hotel.
+The landowner has submitted a use permit modification application to the County to allow for the development of a 50-room hotel and a 100-seat restaurant.
 The landowner's development application currently remains incomplete pending technical revisions.
 Present and Probable Need for Public Facilities and Services As referenced above, the Solano Avenue Study Area is developed with abandoned commercial structures.
 No approved development project currently exists to redevelop the Solano Avenue Study Area.
-However, a development application has been submitted to the County to construct a 50-room hotel.
-The development application is unlikely to be approved within the next five years given that, among other issues, (a) an environmental impact report is required to support the proposed development, (b) public sewer infrastructure improvements in support of a commercial use located on land designated as Agricultural Resource would likely be subject to voter approval under the County's Measures J and P, (c) a will-serve letter from the City of Napa would be required for extension of public sewer service, and (e) additional detail of the location and improvements of a proposed off-site force main is needed.
+However, a development application has been submitted to the County to construct a 50-room hotel and 100-seat restaurant.
+The development application is unlikely to be approved within the next five years given that, among other issues, (a) an environmental impact report is required to support the proposed development, (b) public sewer infrastructure improvements in support of a commercial use located on land designated as Agricultural Resource would likely be subject to voter approval under the County's Measures J and P, (c) a will-serve letter from the City of Napa would be required for extension of public sewer service, (d) a new will-serve letter from NSD would be required for extension of public sewer service if the area has not been annexed by December 5, 2016, and (e) additional detail of the location and improvements of a proposed off-site force main is needed.
 Therefore, extension of public sewer services to the Solano Avenue Study Area does not appear necessary within the next five years.
 Present Capacity and Adequacy of Public Services NSD's existing public sewer infrastructure is inadequate to serve the Solano Avenue Study Area.
 As discussed above, the area is located approximately one mile north of the existing sewer main along Solano Avenue.
 Social and Economic Communities of Interest No social or economic communities of interest currently exist between the Solano Avenue Study Area and NSD.
 Present and Probable Need for Public Services for Disadvantaged Unincorporated Communities No disadvantaged unincorporated communities meeting the definition under State law have been identified anywhere in Napa County.
 Recommendation The Solano Avenue Study Area is currently designated by the County as "Agricultural Resource."
 Extension of public sewer infrastructure would potentially undermine existing agricultural land uses located immediately between the Solano Avenue Study Area and NSD's existing facilities and sphere of influence.
 Development of the area would be inconsistent with current policies promoting the expansion of public sewer infrastructure into agricultural and open space lands without a known project that has been approved by an affected agency.
-This includes the need to review and analyze potential environmental impacts associated with a project and making determinations pursuant to the California Environmental Quality Act (CEQA).
+This includes the need to review and analyze potential environmental impacts associated with a project and making determinations pursuant to CEQA.
 Once a project becomes known and all potential environmental impacts have been adequately analyzed, it would be appropriate to reconsider staff's recommendation and allow the landowner to submit an individual sphere of influence amendment request with the Commission.
 Staff recommends the Commission take no action on NSD's sphere of influence with respect to the Solano Avenue Study Area.
 RESOLUTION NO.